keithagroves/agent-to-service/README.md

 - **Agent-First Design**: Purpose-built for AI agents to understand and orchestrate API services.
 - **Dynamic Discovery**: Runtime service and capability discovery without pre-programming.
 - **Atomic Operations**: One request per API operation for clarity and reliability.
-- **Secure State Management**: Data handling with storage types and lifecycles.
+- **Secure Parameter Management**: Data handling with well-defined inputs, outputs, and lifecycles.
 - **Flow Control**: Support for conditional execution and agent decision-making.
 - **Security & Auditing**: Built-in audit trail and permission management.
 - **Capability Composition**: Support for atomic and aggregate capabilities.